condereis/cookiecutter-pypackage/README.rst

 .. _`audreyr's cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage

-The following is a copy of the original project's README.
+The following (except for Quickstart session) is a copy of the original project's README.

 Cookiecutter_ template for a Python package.